 Please note: International scholars should not make airline or travel arrangements, or schedule consulate appointments, until they have been notified (by ISchO, via the DLC) that it is the appropriate time to do so.

 MIT welcomes international delegations and visitors seeking meaningful dialogue and academic or other connections/collaborations with members of the MIT community.
-Visitors may include government officials, university leaders, and distinguished professionals in various fields, or those partaking in fellowships or special programs sponsored by local consulates, the U.S. Department of State, or other official entities.
+Visitors may include government officials, university leaders, non-governmental organizations, and distinguished professionals in various fields, or those partaking in fellowships or special programs sponsored by embassies, consulates, the U.S. Department of State, or other official entities.

-Members of the MIT community hosting international visitors, including international dignitaries, should review the following resources and contact email@example.com for additional advice on matters of protocol, logistics, and security.
+Members of the MIT community hosting international visitors, including international dignitaries, should review the following resources and contact Adriana Ramirez, Manager of External Relations and Communications for the Office of the Associate Provost for International Activities, for additional advice on matters of protocol, logistics, and security.

 For people outside of the Institute looking to send a delegation to MIT, please fill out this request form at least four weeks prior to your visit.
 Prospective students and those seeking to request private group tours should visit the Office of Admissions.

 International Students Office

 Manager of External Relations and Communications, Office of the Assoc.
 Provost